 Our bottom line: Both Zoho Vault and Bitwarden have a lot to offer, but Bitwarden is the overall winner thanks to its solid performance across the board.

-Zoho Vault and Bitwarden are two great password managers.
-The latter among the best cheap password managers and Zoho Vault is one of the best free password managers.
+Zoho Vault and Bitwarden are two great password managers — latter is among the best cheap password managers and Zoho Vault is one of the best free password managers in our most recent testing.
 These services are comparable in price, features and compatibility — this is an extremely close competition.

 While these password managers tied in terms of value and platform compatibility, Bitwarden surged ahead in the user experience (UX) category and never gave up the lead afterward.
 However, most categories were won by incredibly narrow margins.
-It’s hard not to recommend either of these great options.
+It’s easy to recommend either of these great options.

 Which password manager should you get?
 Let this Zoho Vault vs. Bitwarden face-off help you decide.